schatterjee4/rollup-react-redux-bootstrapper/README.md

 ### Run

-The app can be run by opening `./dist/index.html` in your browser
+Open `dist/index.html` in your browser

 ### Tests

-Tests are run with [Jest](https://facebook.github.io/jest/)
 ```bash
 npm test
 ```
+Tests are run with [Jest](https://facebook.github.io/jest/)

 ### Linting

-Lint your code by
 ```bash
 npm run lint
 ```

-Linting is done with [ESLint](https://eslint.org/) and is configured to make your code conform to https://standardjs.com/
+Linting is done with [ESLint](https://eslint.org/) and is configured to conform code to https://standardjs.com/

 ### ES6ified code

-Rollup is configured with the appropriate [Babel](https://babeljs.io/) plugins to let you write your app using ES6 language features.
-This applies to both your application code **and** your test code (*which was the main motivator for selecting Jest as the test runner*)
+Rollup is configured with the appropriate [Babel](https://babeljs.io/) plugins to write the app with ES6 language features.
+This applies to both application code **and** test code

 ### Code choices

-- [redux-localstorage](https://github.com/elgerlambert/redux-localstorage) is configured out of the box to maintain your application state in your browsers local storage
+- [redux-localstorage](https://github.com/elgerlambert/redux-localstorage) is configured out of the box to maintain application state in the browsers local storage
-- CSS can be imported in your app via `import 'My.css'` - Rollup is configured to bundle CSS into your built JS artefact
+- CSS can be imported in the app via `import 'My.css'` - Rollup is configured to bundle CSS into the built JS artefact
-- [Redux DevTools](https://github.com/zalmoxisus/redux-devtools-extension) extension is configured out of the box (if you have it installed in your browser)
+- [Redux DevTools](https://github.com/zalmoxisus/redux-devtools-extension) extension is configured out of the box (requires dev tools be installed in the browser)